patchstack/documentation/src/content/docs/FAQ Troubleshooting/Plugin/can-i-install-the-same-plugin-file-on-all-of-my-sites.md

 ---
 Unfortunately, it is not possible at this time.

-Each plugin .zip file you download has its own key that is used to connect your application to the Patchstack App.
-If you upload the same zip file to multiple applications, the logged data gets corrupted.
+Each plugin .zip file you download has its own key that is used to connect your site to the Patchstack App.
+If you upload the same .zip file to multiple websites, the logged data gets corrupted.